dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/streamlit.md

 You can now inspect the schema and your data.
 Use the left sidebar to switch between:

-* Exploring your data (default)
+* Exploring your data (default);
-* Information about your loads
+* Information about your loads.

 ## Further reading

-If you are running dlt in Python interactively or in a notebook, read the [Accessing your data with Python](./dataset.md) guide.
+If you are running `dlt` in Python interactively or in a notebook, read the [Accessing loaded data in Python](./dataset.md) guide.